jordanbrock/bootstrap-daterangepicker-rails/README.md

 To use with Rails 4.x, use this branch: https://github.com/jordanbrock/bootstrap-daterangepicker-rails/tree/rails4

-Thanks to @allomov for doing all the work on the 4.x branch.
+Thanks to https://github.com/allomov for doing all the work on the 4.x branch.

 _Description from DateRangePicker for Twitter Bootstrap_